-I’m applying for my first PPP loan.
+I’m applying for my second PPP loan.
 Can I apply through more than one lender?

-According to our lending partners, the SBA’s system will accept the first valid application that arrives, and automatically rejects subsequent ones.
+According to our lending partners, the SBA’s system will accept the first valid application that arrives from a lender, and automatically reject subsequent ones.
 Here’s an overview of how your lender sends your application to the SBA:

 Any lender that attempts to submit a new application for a tax ID that already has a PLP assigned to it will receive an automatic rejection from the E-Tran system.
 There is no risk of being flagged for fraud for applying more than once.

-In fact, it’s a good idea to apply to multiple lenders to maximize your chance of obtaining funding.
+In fact, it’s a good idea to apply for your second PPP loan with multiple lenders to maximize your chance of obtaining funding.